-In WWF we use our Brussels-based presence and existing positive relationships with the EU institutions (European Commission, European Parliament, Council of the European Union) to strengthen legislative measures of key marine and fisheries files, offering solutions for improved practices and implementation of the legislation, and facilitating the achievement of the targets currently in place.
+At the WWF EPO, we use our Brussels-based presence and existing positive relationships with all stakeholders, including the EU institutions (European Commission, European Parliament and Council of the European Union) to strengthen legislative measures of key marine and fisheries files.
+We offer evidence-based solutions for improved practices and for successful implementation of the legislation to achieve the targets currently in place.